-Major drawings included a sum of £0.494m from the Collection Fund Equalisation Reserve to offset the deficit from Business Rates Income and a drawdown of £0.213m from the Restructure Reserve as contribution towards the costs of redundancy.
+Major drawings included a sum of £0.555m from the Restructure Reserve to fund the cost of the voluntary redundancy scheme and a drawdown of £0.185m from the ICE Fund as a contribution towards the cost of transformational change incurred in the year.

-Major contributions to reserves and balances included the transfer of £0.401m into the Capital Fund to finance the capital programme and the transfer of £1.190m into the New Homes Bonus Reserve.
+Major contributions to reserves and balances included the transfer of £0.400m into the Capital Fund to finance the capital programme, the transfer of £1.711m into the New Homes Bonus Reserve, the transfer of £532k of unspent revenue grant into the Operational Reserve and £931k into the General Reserve.

-For further details regarding the purpose and balances of the Authority's reserves see Note 8 to the Accounts.
+For further details regarding the purpose and balances of the Authority's reserves see Note 10 to the Accounts.